-(pr. n.) renowned Roman statesman and orator of the 1st century BCE
+(pr. n.) a renowned Roman statesman and orator of the 1st century BC

 Marcus Tullius Cicero served as Roman consul in the first century BC.
 Before a somewhat swift and bloody fall from grace in 43BC (having made himself an enemy of Marc Antony, he was executed while trying to flea Rome and his severed hands and head were put on display in the Rostra), Cicero made a name for himself in Rome as an expert orator, translator and writer.

 In fact, so influential was his Greek-inspired style of writing and reasoning that some later writers have credited Cicero with establishing much of the groundwork of all European rhetoric and literature.
 The adjective Ciceronian, likewise, describes anyone with an eloquent style of speaking, or who is expert language skills.

 And, so influential were his works in Europe in the Middle Ages, that one edition of his Epistulae ad Familiares (‘Letters to Friends’) published in France in 1468 established the cicero as a standard typographical measurement; kind of like the modern point-size system, one cicero was equal to just over 4mm, or roughly 1/6 inch.